thamarnan/teslamate-portainer-restore/README.md

 root@46eded4ad7b3:/# psql -U teslamate -d teslamate < teslamate.bck
 ```

-8. restart all container in the stack and check in grafana dashboard
+8. restart all container in the stack and check in grafana dashboard, once confirm, delete the teslamate.bck to clean up.